What is acute myeloid leukaemia (AML)?

 AML is an acute condition, which means it develops quickly and needs treatment as soon as possible – sometimes within days or weeks.

 - Around 3,100 people are diagnosed with AML each year in the UK.

 - AML is more common in people over the age of 75.

-AML is ‘acute’ because it usually develops quickly.
-There are different types of AML and the signs and symptoms you might have depend on the type you have, the number of leukaemia cells in your body, and where they are.
+- There are different types of AML – your symptoms will depend on the type you have, the number of leukaemia cells in your body, and where they are.

-If you have AML, it’s likely that you’ll need to start treatment quite quickly after you’re diagnosed.
-You’ll normally be offered chemotherapy as your main treatment option, although this varies and different types of AML are treated differently.
+If you have AML, it is likely that you’ll need to start treatment quickly after you’re diagnosed.
+You’ll normally be offered chemotherapy as your main treatment option, although this can vary because certain types of AML are treated differently.

-Normally after chemotherapy, your doctors will consider further treatment to stop the leukaemia coming back.
-This is where a stem cell or bone marrow transplant comes in.
-A high dose of chemotherapy, followed by a stem cell transplant, may be the best way to try and stop the cancer coming back.
+Normally, after chemotherapy, your doctors will consider further treatment to stop the AML coming back.
+A high dose of chemotherapy, followed by a stem cell transplant, may be the best way to stop the cancer coming back.

-Most transplants for AML are allograft transplants – when your new stem cells are donated by someone else.
-It’s rarer for AML to be treated with an autologous transplant – when doctors use your own stem cells.
+Most transplants for AML are allogeneic transplants – when stem cells are donated to you by someone else.
+It’s very rare for AML to be treated with an autologous transplant – when doctors use your own stem cells.
 This is usually only considered if a stem cell donor cannot be found and your medical team decides it’s a better option than other non-curative treatments.

 Information published: 24/01/23